-For more information about integrative therapies for obesity, please visit Natural Standard’s Comparative Effectiveness Database.
+For information about Ginkgo biloba, please visit Natural Standard’s Food, Herbs & Supplements Database.